hashicorp/terraform-aws-vault/examples/vault-iam-auth/README.md

 Lambda Function are legitimate sources or not.
 Basically, if AWS trusts the origin, then so do we.

+Vault provides multiple ways to authenticate a human or machine to Vault, known as [auth methods][auth_methods].
+For example, a human can authenticate with a Username & Password or with GitHub.
+In this example, we demonstrate the [AWS Auth Method][aws_auth].

+The way it works is that Vault understands [AWS][aws_auth] as a trusted third party, and relies on AWS itself for affirming if an authentication source such as an EC2 Instance or other resources like a Lambda Function are legitimate sources or not.
+Basically, if AWS trusts the origin, then so do we.

 There are currently two ways an AWS resource can authenticatate: `ec2` and `iam`.
 In this example, we will explore the second option.